-WASHINGTON, D.C.—A group of voters have sued Pennsylvania to ensure the state enacts new congressional district maps before the next election.
-The release of new Census data today, which illustrated the population and demographic shifts in the state over the last decade, has made the current congressional and legislative maps unconstitutionally malapportioned, the complaint alleges.
+WASHINGTON, D.C. — A group of voters have sued Pennsylvania to ensure the state enacts new district maps before the next election.
+The release of new census data today, which illustrated the population and demographic shifts in the state over the last decade, has made the current congressional and legislative maps unconstitutionally malapportioned, the complaint alleges.
 The suit is one of three filed across various states today.

 The suit challenges both congressional and legislative districts.
 It was brought by a group of voters who plan to support Democrats next election.